 Back to menu

-This 30-hour professional development course is a great starting point if you want to become an educator.
-Covering the fundamental elements involved in planning, preparing and implementing learning in your subject area, our Level 4 course is designed to introduce you to the core ideas and knowledge underpinning a career in the teaching profession.
+This 30-hour professional development course taught by The Growth Company in Manchester is a great starting point if you want to become an educator.
+Covering the fundamental elements involved in planning, preparing and implementing learning in your subject area, our Level 4 course introduces you to the core ideas and knowledge underpinning a career in the teaching profession.

 Mode of Study:

-This Level 4 short course aims to introduce you to the fundamental knowledge and skills essential for teaching in the lifelong learning sector.
-If you are looking to start a career teaching in the higher and professional education sectors, this 12 credit course is an ideal choice.
+This Level 4 short course aims to introduce you to the fundamental knowledge and skills essential for teaching in the further education and skills sector.
+If you're looking to start a career teaching in the higher and professional education sectors, this 12-credit course is an ideal choice.

 Our expert tutors will introduce you to the roles, responsibilities and boundaries of the teacher, and support you as you learn about different approaches to teaching, learning and assessment.
 You'll explore the core elements of lesson planning and preparing resources, the importance of effective record keeping, and the fundamentals of managing group learning and student behaviour.